History repeats itself:Two double murders, two innocent men, one guilty justice system.

 An innocent man, Arthur Allan Thomas, was charged with two murders in 1970.
 He was convicted and imprisoned for life.

-For ten years the justice system fought to keep kept him in gaol for one principal reason - to save face.
-He was finally released after a book caused the government itself to act.
+For ten years the justice system fought to keep him in prison.
+He was finally released after a book by an internationally respected English writer caused the government to act.
 But when a Royal Commission found that a policeman had planted evidence against him, the justice system did nothing.
 The Case of the Missing Bloodstain shows why.

 Not just a crime book but a murder mystery more devious than Agatha Christie herself would ever have imagined, an astonishing story that’s been hiding for forty years – the true case against both the cop and the real killer.